 - DBJ periodically monitors if borrowers comply with applicable regulations and laws (including environmental laws), and if they obtain and maintain governmental permits, approvals, licenses and authorizations.
-If a breach is expected to have a materially adverse effect, and not cured within a grace period, DBJ is entitled to request prepayment subject to contractual arrangements. - In respect of asset/structured/project finance, in some cases, DBJ engages an independent consultant to undertake due diligence on environmental and social aspects.
-If this is not the case, DBJ assesses the capability and reliability of the borrower in relation to identifying and managing environmental and social risks. - The Sustainability Committee, responsible for considering the incorporation of sustainability and ESG insights into the DBJ's usual business activities, discusses and considers the balance between economic and social value (i.e. sustainability management), and maintains communications with stakeholders on this topic.
+If a breach is expected to have a materially adverse effect, and not cured within a grace period, DBJ is entitled to request prepayment subject to contractual arrangements. - With respect to asset/structured/project finance, in some cases, DBJ engages an independent consultant to undertake due diligence on environmental and social aspects.
+If this is not the case, DBJ assesses the capability and reliability of the borrower in relation to identifying and managing environmental and social risks.